mbenyoub/web_notification/README.rst

 The solution is to start a server with greenlet event.
 All the poll have got the same thread.

-.. warning:: On poll can block all the poll
+.. warning:: One poll can block all the polls

 We can not and we don't replace the wsgi OpenERP server.
 But we can start another server in paralell whith greenlet just for the long polling. the other